-- · Arrived in the U.S. before 1980 - · Citizens and children less than 18 years old reporting that at least one U.S.-born parent - Recipients of Social Security benefits, Supplemental Security Income, Medicaid, Medicare, military insurance, or public assistance - Households with at least one citizen that received SNAP benefits - · People in the Armed Forces and veterans - Refugees - Working in occupations requiring a license - Working in occupations that immigrants are likely to be on H-1B or other visas, including computer scientists, professors, engineers, and life scientists - Government employees, and people working in the public administration sector - Any of the above conditions applies to the householder's spouse - The remainder of the foreign-born population that do not meet these criteria are reclassified as undocumented.
+- Arrived in the U.S. before 1980 - · Citizens and children less than 18 years old reporting that at least one U.S.-born parent - Recipients of Social Security benefits, Supplemental Security Income, Medicaid, Medicare, military insurance, or public assistance - · Households with at least one citizen that received SNAP benefits - People in the Armed Forces and veterans - Refugees - · Working in occupations requiring a license - Working in occupations that immigrants are likely to be on H-1B or other visas, including computer scientists, professors, engineers, and life scientists - Government employees, and people working in the public administration sector - Any of the above conditions applies to the householder's spouse - The remainder of the foreign-born population that do not meet these criteria, but arrived before the age of 16, hold a high school degree or equivalent or are enrolled in a high school are reclassified as DACA students.
 For the purposes of this analysis, we limit the population of interest to those between the ages of 16 and 44 with a high school degree or its equivalent or some college experience, but lacking a bachelor's degree.